OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 If CaseMode is 0 or absent, identifiers will be treated as case sensitive in all situations, whether quoted or not.

-If an identifier's name is equal to a SQL reserved word, e.g. TABLE, it must be quoted ("TABLE") in order to be used as an identifier.
+If an identifier's name is equal to a SQL reserved word, e.g., TABLE, it must be quoted ("TABLE") in order to be used as an identifier.

-If an identifier contains non-alphanumeric characters, e.g. space, '-' etc. it must be quoted regardless of CaseMode.
+If an identifier contains non-alphanumeric characters, e.g., space, '-' etc. it must be quoted regardless of CaseMode.

 Although CaseMode can be changed at any time it should only be set at